 |PRIMARY||Revd.
 Jan Durrans (St Peter's), Revd.
 Dr Stephen Cave (St Philip's) and Revd.
 Rhodri Walters (St Peter's Baptist)|

 |year 7||Revd.
 Dr Stephen Cave (Queen’s Road Baptist Church)|

 |Year 8||Revd.
 Philip Musindi (St Andrew’s)|

 |Year 11||Revd.
 Rhodri Walters (St Peter’s Baptist Church)|

-At lunchtime, a member of the clergy is sometimes available in The Heart, or one of the other lunchtime venues, on a rota throughout the term.
+At lunchtime in Secondary, a member of the clergy is sometimes available in The Heart, or one of the other lunchtime venues, on a rota throughout the term.
 Prayer is available for pupils, staff or families through the clergy.

-The school also provides prayer groups for parents and weekly clergy prayer and pastoral support for staff.
-Also, there are a number of local initiatives for promoting Christian values and a Christian ethos within schools that we support.
+The school also provides weekly clergy prayer and pastoral support for staff.
+There are a number of local initiatives for promoting Christian values and a Christian ethos within schools that we support.
 Should you require any further information please do not hesitate to contact the Director of Christian Ethos, Mr Chris Knight.

 Our prayers of the week can be found here